solliancenet/microsoft-redis-cache-migration/02_PreMigration/05_PerformanceBaselines.md

 TODO

 WWI reviewed its Conference instance workload and determined it had a very small load.
 Although a basic tier server would work for them, they did not want to perform work later to migrate to another tier.
-The server being deployed will eventually host the other Redis data workloads, so they picked the `General Purpose` tier.
+The server being deployed will eventually host the other Redis data workloads, so they picked the `Premium` tier.

 In reviewing the Redis instance, the Redis 4.0 server is running with the default server configuration set during the initial install.